Sign up now for a free

 Awesome newsletter!
 I always enjoy a good lesson on imagery.
 Yes, power verbs rock!

-SHERRI G ♥HOSPITALIZED
+SHERRI G ♥ SP

 As always, your newsletter is great, Bill.
 You pointed out some crucial things writers should know about penning a horror story.
 Thank you for including my story as one of your picks this week.
 Coming from a superb writer like you, I was honored.